 What kind of resources do I have available to me?

 Hacker Fund provides chapters with the ability to raise tax-deductible contributions via sponsorship, grants, and donations.
 Members will have access to fundraising tools, software subscriptions, makerspace memberships, and more.

 How do I report my volunteer time and impact?

 We have a tech platform called MentorDash that volunteers can use to interact with students, record volunteer time, and submit impact reports.

-We believe that our students can see further by standing on the shoulders of giants.
+We believe that students will feel more prepared when they can see further by standing on the shoulders of giants.

 What does this mean?
 We are the original architects of fiscal sponsorship for hackers and have been leading the game as a member of the National Network of Fiscal Sponsors since 2014.
 Hackers use our 501(c)(3) infrastructure to create a restricted fund from which they can operate their chapters and build projects that create social change.

 Members receive the tools to inspire the next generation of hackers in their community.
 These include:

 Chapter leaders can raise funding, recruit members, and scale programs in their communities.
 You'll receive:

 Want to launch open source or social impact projects in your community?
 We have what your founding team needs.